thuzarwin/open-data-sprints/docs/project-training.rst

 - Conduct research

  Activities
-   - User Interviews - Interview Open data city employees and Data Liaisons
-   - User Testing - Team members take a Socrata course and share experiences
-   	- Diary Study - Record experiences and thoughts about Socrata Training materials and Socrata Open Data Portal in a journal.
+..* User Interviews: Interview Open data city employees and Data Liaisons ..* User Testing: Team members take a Socrata course and share experiences ..* Diary Study: Record experiences and thoughts about Socrata Training materials and Socrata Open Data Portal in a journal.
-   	- Online Questionnaire - Surveying target users to learn more about thier needs, wants and desires.
+..* Online Questionnaire - Surveying target users to learn more about thier needs, wants and desires.
-   	- Online Custom Course Survey - Survey users to determine Socrata courses they wish to participate in.
+..* Online Custom Course Survey - Survey users to determine Socrata courses they wish to participate in.

 **Week : Research

 **Week : Develop a Strategy

 **Week : Prototype

 **Week : Test

 **Week : Validate

 Success criteria